stone-payments/stoneco-guidelines/contributing/README.md

 # Contributor Guidelines

+:honeybee: There is a template for a contributing.md in brazilian-portuguese available [here](template.md):honeybee:

 ## Pull Requests

 - **DO** give PRs short-but-descriptive names (e.g. &quot;Improve code coverage for System.Console by 10%&quot;, not &quot;Fix #1234&quot;).